Skip to content

 Our Officers!

-Vice President – Shallon Malfeo
+Vice President – Gabi DalSanto (she/they)

-Action Coordinator – Michelle Verlinsky
+Action Coordinator – Grayson Hodson (he/him)

 Recent Posts